iWriteGigs

 C charged by the Senate and tried in the House, with the Chief Justice presiding and a two-thirds vote needed for conviction.

-D charged by the House and tried in the Senate, with the Chief Justice presiding and a two-thirds vote needed for conviction.
+D charged by the House and tried in the Senate, with the Chief Justice presiding and a 50 percent plus one vote needed for conviction.

 Question #25